 NOTE: energy dissipation is dispersed evenly among all brakes in the system.
-If the vehicle has two or more similar sized brakes per system, the overall energy in the system can be divided by the total amount of brakes.
+If the vehicle has two or more similar-sized brakes per system, the overall energy in the system can be divided by the total amount of brakes.

 Brake speed: It is also important to ensure that the application running and e-stop speed is within the limits that the brake can withstand.

-The friction lining is also limited with the speed at which it can withstand an emergency stop.
+The friction lining is also limited by the speed at which it can withstand an emergency stop.
 If e-stopping occurs beyond this speed the friction lining can glaze over resulting in reduced torque or permanent failure.